allegro/ralph/docs/development/packaging.md

 ## Releasing and publishing new versions

 Properly releasing versions is one of the key duties of every Ralph maintainer.
+Therefore, it is necessary for a Ralph maintainers to have their development tools properly configured.
+For the details, see the [Maintainer's development tools][3] section.

 Like the rest of the package management operations, releasing and publishing a new version is automated and does not require specific environment to be performed.

-However, it is necessary for a Ralph maintainer to have their development tools properly configured, in order to release and sign packages.

- > Prior to releasing a version make sure the development tools are set up.
- > For the details, see the [Maintainer's development tools][3] section.

 The process of releasing and publishing a new version is the following:

 1. Switch to `ng` branch and ensure it is clean.
 2. Pull the latest changes from the ng branch of the [upstream repository][1].
 3. Run `make release-new-version`.
-   This will generate a debian changelog based on git commits and will open it in vim-tiny for a final examination.
+   This will generate a Debian changelog based on git commits and will open it in vim-tiny for a final examination.
 4. Edit the changelog as required, save the file and quit the editor.
-5. At this point `gpg` may ask for a password once or twice in order to sign both the commited changelog and the created tag.
+5. At this point `gpg` may ask for a password once or twice in order to sign both the committed changelog and the created tag.
-5. Verify the changelod in `debian/changelog` contains the latest changes commited.
+5. Verify the changelog in `debian/changelog` contains the latest changes committed.
 6. Verify the version in the latest commit message is correct.
 7. Verify the latest commit is tagged.
 6. Verify signatures for both the latest commit and for its tag.